usedhondacivic/usedhondacivic.github.io/projects/fast_robots/content.md

     return prob_array
 ```

-Finally the update step integrates the sensor data into the prediction from odometry.
+Finally, the update step integrates the sensor data into the prediction from odometry.

 ```python
 def update_step():